Webcampak/Documentation/webcampak3.x/src/docs/Develop/en_Install.md

 We strongly encourage you to setup Webcampak on a fresh Ubuntu installation, and to ensure there is nothing you want to keep on the system (Webcampak might wipe some directories).

-The install script will download and install all necessary packages and configure the system for Webcampak operation, previous configuration will be erased.
+The install script will download and install all necessary packages and configure the system for Webcampak operation, the previous configuration will be erased.

 ## Pre-requisites